Skip to main content

 Learn More

-• Configuration — Institution-level MCP server settings
+• MCP Servers (admin) — Institution‑level MCP server configuration

 • Convo Mode — Voice conversations with MCP tool support